Office of Student Life

 • Troubleshooting/Conflict: Under no circumstances are you solely responsible for the resolution of conflicts arising from disability-related absences.
 Please contact SLDS if a conflict or disagreement occurs with your instructor.

-• Makeup Exams: Your instructor should offer you a makeup exam of equivalent difficulty in the event you have an acute episode, even if the course policy is to drop the lowest exam or offer a comprehensive makeup exam at the end of the semester.
+• Makeup Exams: Your instructor should offer you a makeup exam of equivalent difficulty in the event that you have an acute episode, even if the course policy is to drop the lowest exam or offer a comprehensive makeup exam at the end of the semester.
 While you may choose to opt-in to these alternative options, an equivalent makeup exam must be on the table.
 Contact your Access Specialist if you run into issues receiving an equivalent makeup exam.

 • Falling Behind: If at any point your symptoms worsen to the point that you are falling behind and are unable to meet the terms of your flex plan, contact your instructor and Access Specialist.
 We can work together to determine the best path forward.